tensorleap/tensorleap/examples/coco/README.md

 Since our new model is now able to use a wider collection of features to describe the vehicle category its latent space provide better seperability between humans and vehicles, and is able to more accurately capture these two categories.

-Thus, for example, when we examine the IOU on the person class we see that our SC model is more accurate than the original one:
+Thus, for example, when we examine the IOU on the person class we see that our Super Category model is more accurate than the original one:

 | Dataset              | Mean IoU Person |
 | --------             |  --------       |